 The first edition of Alice's adventures in Wonderland was acquired through successful fund raising through the 2014/15 State Library Foundation Appeal.

-November 2015 marks 150 years since the first edition of Alice's adventures in Wonderland went on sale, under Charles Dodgson's pseudonym Lewis Carroll.
-The Macmillan anniversary website describes many aspects of Carroll's text including how the first printing in June 1865 was withdrawn and the second printing released in November 1865, dated 1866, became the official first edition.
+November 2015 marked 150 years since the first edition of Alice's adventures in Wonderland went on sale, under Charles Dodgson's pseudonym Lewis Carroll.
+The first printing in June 1865 was withdrawn and the second printing released in November 1865, dated 1866, became the official first edition.
 Because the Alice books were significant in the development of children's fiction, marking a change from didactic to imaginative texts, the Library's Children's Literature Collection holds a comprehensive collection of Alice books.